Mozambique May 21, May 22, May 26-28, 2023.

 GET AROUND

 Road.
 The EN1 runs the length of the country generally staying close to the coast from Maputo up.
-Roads throughout the country are generally in poor condition, especially when compared to South Africa, although the stretch of the EN1 between Maputo and Inchope is in decent condition with the exception of the 120 km directly north of Vilankulo, which is still in decrepit condition and poses a serious challenge to any driver in a low clearance vehicle.
+Roads throughout the country are generally in poor condition, especially when compared to South Africa, although the stretch of the EN1 between Maputo and Inchope is in decent condition except the 120 km directly north of Vilankulo, which is still in decrepit condition and poses a serious challenge to any driver in a low clearance vehicle.
 The EN6 between the Machipanda border crossing with Zimbabwe and Inchope is in good condition, but deteriorates considerably between Inchope and Beira, becoming almost impassable at points.
 Note also that north of Vilankulo service stations are scarce – motorists may go 150 km between service stations so fill up at every opportunity.

 Chapas and Buses.
-Buses and chapas leave early in Mozambique – 4AM is not unusual, particularly as you go further north.
-Chapas take the form of both mini & midi buses but often pick up trucks and cargo trucks will offer a ride for the same fare as a chapa.
+Buses and chapas leave early in Mozambique – 4 AM is not unusual, particularly as you go further north.
+Chapas take the form of both mini & midi buses but often pick-up trucks and cargo trucks will offer a ride for the same fare as a chapa.
 Government and privately owned buses ply the same routes as Chapas but typically stop a great deal more often so are inadvisable for anything other than short journeys.

 The chapas themselves, particularly on shorter routes, are generally in shockingly poor condition.
-Expect seats, doors and interiors falling apart.
+Expect seats, doors and interiors to fall apart.
 Having said that since 2007/2008 the Mozambican government has been regulating prices on key routes which means chapa travel in Mozambique is extremely good value.
 In larger cities this translates to signs with destinations and prices in chapa stations (EG – Junta in Maputo), these prices will not come down no matter how hard you negotiate but many an enterprising chapa conductor/navigator/bouncer will try to extort you if you are silly enough to ask what a price is.
-If in doubt ask at your hotel, a local or as a last resort simply hand them a large note; often they will asume you know the correct fare and give you the correct change.
+If in doubt ask at your hotel, a local or as a last resort simply hand them a large note; often they will assume you know the correct fare and give you the correct change.

 Taxis.
 Once only found in Maputo taxis can now be found in many cities throughout the country.
 They never have meters so you must negotiate regarding cost before your journey.
-Taxis are often in as perilous condition as chapas (from balding tires to someone sitting in the passenger seat holding a plastic gas can with the cars fuel line going in to it) and breakdowns should be considered likely.
+Taxis are often in as perilous condition as chapas (from balding tires to someone sitting in the passenger seat holding a plastic gas can with the car’s fuel line going into it) and breakdowns should be considered likely.
 Never pay for your journey until you reach your destination.
 If you are female, never take a taxi alone, especially not one found on the side of the road.
 If you must, ask around for the number of a trusted taxi driver who will come pick you up and can usually be there in under half an hour depending on how far away they are.
 Always add ten minutes or more to how long they say they will take to collect you though.

-In Maputo there is a flat rate of 200Mts for any journey in the city center.
+In Maputo, there is a flat rate of 200Mts for any journey in the city center.
 Longer journeys (EG to Junta) cost 400Mts and up.
-In the early morning they will often attempt to gouge you, doubling the price to 400Mts, as there are often very few taxi’s about at this time.
+In the early morning, they will often attempt to gouge you, doubling the price to 400Mts, as there are often very few taxis about at this time.

 Air.
 Domestic flights are the fastest and most sane way to get around the country if you can afford it.
 Linhas Aereas de Moçambique flies between the major cities.